bloombloombloom/Bloom/README.md

 can build the library from source by following the instructions at https://github.com/jbeder/yaml-cpp#readme.
 Be sure to configure the build with `-DYAML_BUILD_SHARED_LIBS=ON`, to build the shared object binaries.

+NOTE: If you build yaml-cpp from source, it's probably best to use the `master` branch.
+Don't bother checking out to the `yaml-cpp-0.7.0` tag, as there is an issue with the CMake configuration provided in that version.
+This issue results in link errors when building Bloom.
+In other words, use version 0.7.0 or later if you're installing yaml-cpp via a package, but if you're building from source, use the latest source from the `master` branch of the yaml-cpp repository.

 #### PHP version 8 or later, with the xml extension
 Some of Bloom's build scripts are written in PHP.